feiranwang/dimmwitted/README.md

 # Pre-built Binary

-We support pre-built binaries...
+We include a pre-built binary...
 Because we reply on lnuma, this is not always possible...
 But we successfully deployed this binary to the following configurations.
 Good luck!

   - Local Machine: Linux MACHINENAME 2.6.32-358.23.2.el6.x86_64 #1 SMP Sat Sep 14 05:32:37 EDT 2013 x86_64 x86_64 x86_64 GNU/Linux